minun001/minun001.github.io/about.markdown

 - Front-vehicle trajectory prediction for anticipatory autonomous driving
 - AI-based traffic accident ruling prediction using legal and contextual data

-These efforts have led to **three first-author SCI(E) publications** — one during my undergraduate studies and two additional papers in the first semester of my M.S. program.
+These efforts have led to **three first-author SCI(E) publications** — one during my undergraduate studies and two in the first semester of my M.S. program.

 Currently, in my second semester as a Master’s student, I am participating in national research projects, including an **NRF-funded CRC program**, where I aim to connect academic research with practical solutions for real-world urban and transportation challenges.
-Ultimately, I aspire to become a researcher who helps build **safer, smarter cities** where AI is a reliable foundation for future mobility and infrastructure.
+Ultimately, I aspire to help build **safer, smarter cities** where AI is a reliable foundation for future mobility and infrastructure.

 ---